Schnauzer Ears Stand Up – Is That A Problem? Possible Reasons

 It is one of the most used methods to keep schnauzers’ ears laid down.
 It is not that hard and pretty much effective at the same time.
 The obvious reasons for people’s liking.
 At first, you have to clean the ears of your puppy correctly.
 Give the ears some time to dry on their own.

 Now, do the same for the other ear.
-You are done.
 You should leave the ears and glue to naturally wear off.
 But don’t forget to keep checking the ears and adjust them if necessary.

 3.Tape The Ears